trinodb/trino/presto-product-tests/README.md

  While running tests on ``singlenode-sqlserver`` make sure to exclude `mysql` and `postgresql` tests i.e.
  `-x mysql, postgresql`.
-- **two-mixed-hives** - two pseudo-distributed Hadoop installations running on a single Docker containers.
-One Hadoop (Hive) installations is kerberized.
- A single node installation of kerberized Presto also running on a single Docker container.
 - **two-kerberos-hives** - two pseudo-distributed Hadoop installations running on a single Docker containers.
 Both Hadoop (Hive) installations are kerberized.
  A single node installation of kerberized Presto also